Some of Trump's biggest backers are unhappy with Steve Bannon's exit

 King, whose hardline immigration stance made him a popular figure at Breitbart News, which Bannon ran before joining Trump's campaign, said the White House was being taken over by “northeasterners” instead of ideological conservatives, which "really hurts the long-term strategy of the Trump administration.”

-Bannon has not announced yet whether he will return to his old role as Breitbart executive chair but he could become a potentially powerful critic if he were to decide the administration was moving away from his favored issues like reducing immigration and aggressively confronting foreign trade practices.
+Breitbart announced late Friday afternoon that Bannon had rejoined the news site as executive chairman.

-Breitbart’s own staff offered some cryptic tweets on Friday that seemed to hint at future conflict just moments after the Bannon news broke.
-Editor-in-chief Joel Pollak simply tweeted “#WAR,” the site’s longtime slogan.
+Breitbart’s staff offered some cryptic tweets earlier in the day that seemed to hint at future conflict just moments after the Bannon news broke.
+Editor-at-large Joel Pollak simply tweeted “#WAR,” the site’s longtime slogan.

 In an MSNBC appearance on Friday, Pollak said Trump had so far satisfied his base’s concerns, but warned "if he veers away, if he pulls an Arnold Schwarzenegger and tries to reinvent himself as liberal, he will see that support erode very, very quickly."